varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-separate.rst

     vcl.load vc_1 /somewhere/vc.vcl

-These are 100% normal VCL files, as they would look if you ran only that single domain on your varnish instance.
+These are 100% normal VCL files, as they would look if you ran only that single domain on your Varnish instance.

 Next we need to point VCL labels to them::